-SYMPHONY NO. 6
+BEETHOVEN SYMPHONY NO. 6

-Still as fresh as ever – a combination of original instruments and conductor Roger Norrington’s energy – this 1980s recording of the Sixth gets to the heart of Beethoven’s titanic creativity.
+Still as fresh as ever – a combination of original instruments and conductor Roger Norrington’s energy – this 1980s recording of Beethoven’s Sixth Symphony gets to the heart of Beethoven’s titanic creativity.
 Every note, every phrase penetratingly re-thought, it’s like hearing the music for the first time: the bird-calls sound startling, the ‘beginner’ bassoon in the scherzo wonderfully wittily, the storm elemental.

 London Classical Players/Roger Norrington